ricardocr987/squads-scripting/README.md

 # How to Use Squads Multisig Wallets with Solana Kit

 Multisig wallets are essential for secure fund management in the crypto ecosystem.
 Squads v4 provides a powerful multisig solution on Solana, but integrating it with modern development tools can be challenging.
-This guide walks you through building a complete multisig management system using Squads with Solana Kit, demonstrating how to create, manage, and execute multisig transactions in a type-safe environment.

-You'll build a full-featured CLI application that handles the entire multisig lifecycle: initialization, member management, proposal creation, voting, and execution.
-Learn how to leverage Solana Kit's modern APIs alongside Squads' powerful multisig capabilities to create a robust treasury management system.
+This guide walks you through building a complete multisig management system using Squads with Solana Kit.
+You'll build a full-featured CLI application that handles the entire multisig lifecycle: initialization, member management, proposal creation, voting, and execution, while learning how to leverage Solana Kit's modern APIs alongside Squads' powerful multisig capabilities to create a robust treasury management system.

 ## Prerequisites

 Before diving into this tutorial, you should have:

 - **Basic understanding of Solana development** - Familiarity with accounts, programs and transactions
-- **TypeScript knowledge** - The codebase is written in TypeScript with type safety
+- **TypeScript knowledge** - The codebase is written in TypeScript
 - **Bun installed** - We'll use Bun as our runtime for its performance (https://bun.com/docs/installation)
 - **A Solana devnet RPC endpoint** - We'll be working exclusively on devnet for development purposes
 - **Understanding of multisig concepts** - What multisig wallets are and why they're important